WunderWungiel/MeeGPT/README.md

 ## How to use

 **MeeGPT** is a **CLI** app with no native **GUI**.
 However, it has been designed to make the usage as easy as possible!
 You don't need to enter any commands.
 Just **run MeeGPT** from applications menu while being connected to Internet.
-You will see a retro-style menu with few options, like **Change model** and "**Your message**" prompt.
+You will see a retro-style menu with few options, like "**Your message**" prompt.
 Below is a quick description of functions.

-- **Change model** - change OpenAI model to GPT-3.5 or GPT-4
 - **About** - name suggest the action.

-Type any message to send it to ChatGPT, or press desired number to use a selected option.
+Type any message to send it to Gemini, or press desired number to use a selected option.

 To **go back** (almost) anytime, press **0** when MeeGPT asks you for something.